Implementing a Trie (Prefix Tree) in JavaScript

 trie.startsWith(""); // returns true

-trie.search(""); // returns true (empty string remains inserted)
+trie.search(""); // returns false

-trie.startsWith("a"); // returns true
+trie.startsWith(""); // returns false

 Constraints

-- The length of prefixes for
+- The time complexity of

 Notes